CambridgeUniversityPress/FirstCourseNetworkScience/README.md

 * [Sample slides](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/tree/master/sample/slides) (lecture slide decks for **all** chapters can be found on the [textbook website for instructors](https://www.cambridge.org/academic/subjects/physics/statistical-physics/first-course-network-science#resources))

-* [Errata](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/issues) (Submit an issue to flag errors in the book)
+* [Errata](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/issues) (submit an issue to flag errors in the book)